Nneji123/fastapi_auth/README.md

 app = FastAPI(
-    description="FastAPI Auth is a package that provides authentication based API security with FastAPI and Postgres Database or Sqlite3 Database.", title="FastAPI Auth Example",
+    description="FastAPI Auth is a package that provides authentication based API security with FastAPI and Postgres Database, SQLite Database or MongoDB Database", title="FastAPI Auth Example",
     version=1.0,
 )